Satya522/Java-Course/README.md

 In this example, `localVar` is a local variable, `instanceVar` is an instance variable, and `staticVar` is a static variable.

 # Modifier
-n Java, a modifier is a keyword that you add to those definitions to change their meanings.Java language has a wide variety of modifiers, including the following:
+In Java, a modifier is a keyword that you add to those definitions to change their meanings.Java language has a wide variety of modifiers, including the following:

-### Java Modifier Types
+## Java Modifier Types

 In Java, there are two types of modifiers:

 - Access Modifiers: public, protected, private, and default
 - Non-access Modifiers: final, abstract, static, synchronized, volatile, transient, etc.

-#### Access Modifiers
+### Access Modifiers

 - **public**: The access level of a public modifier is everywhere.
 It can be accessed from within the class, outside the class, within the package and outside the package.